 “Mercury’s core must be partially molten to explain this magnetism,” says Johannes.
 “We can also measure tides on the surface of Mercury, suggesting there must be liquid inside the planet.
 As Mercury orbits around the Sun and interacts with its gravity, we expect a bulge to form and change its size while moving around the Sun.”

-At its largest, this bulge, according to some estimates, can be up to 14 meters high.
-Following Mercury throughout its journey around the Sun, which takes the planet from as close as 46 million kilometers to as far as 70 million kilometers away from the Sun, BepiColombo will be able to makes precise measurements of the changes in the bulge.
+At its largest, this bulge, according to some estimates, can be up to 14 meters (46 feet) high.
+Following Mercury throughout its journey around the Sun, which takes the planet from as close as 46 million kilometers (29 million miles) to as far as 70 million kilometers (43 million miles) away from the Sun, BepiColombo will be able to make precise measurements of the changes in the bulge.
 The data will help scientists to better estimate the size of the inner liquid core.

-Mercury’s magnetic field also appears shifted 400 kilometers to the north and not centered in the middle of the planet like that of Earth.
+Mercury’s magnetic field also appears shifted 400 kilometers (250 miles) to the north and not centered in the middle of the planet like that of Earth.

 The two orbiters comprising the BepiColombo mission, ESA’s MPO, and the Mercury Magnetospheric Orbiter (Mio) of the Japanese Aerospace Exploration Agency (JAXA), will study Mercury’s magnetic field in greater detail than any spacecraft before and shed light on these perplexing questions.
 The two orbiters will travel through different areas of Mercury’s magnetosphere and on different timescales.
 They will measure simultaneously how the magnetic field changes over time and in space, and attempt to explain how the close proximity of the Sun and interaction with the powerful solar wind affect the magnetic field.

 Understanding Mercury’s magnetic field in a greater detail will also help astronomers gain further insight into what is going on inside the mysterious planet.